SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Conclusion

 \section{Conclusion}

-We present \textsc{SC3D}, a stable, scalable and differentiable framework for causal discovery in multivariate dynamical systems with both lagged and instantaneous relationships.
+We presented \textsc{SC3D}, a stable, scalable and differentiable framework for causal discovery in multivariate dynamical systems with both lagged and instantaneous relationships.
 By combining node-wise temporal preselection along with constrained optimization subject to a spectral acyclicity penalty, \textsc{SC3D} facilitates scalable structure learning while avoiding numerical instabilities of smooth acyclicity constraints.
-Our proposed method, demonstrated strong and stable performance across a range of synthetic, nonlinear and chaotic benchmarks.
-It tackles a more challenging causal discovery problem than existing temporal methods.
-Future work will focus on extensions to nonstationary and online settings that exhibit delays and instantaneous effects simultaneously.
+The proposed formulation covers nonlinear dynamic structural equation models, with the linear SVAR model considered as a special case, and the theoretical analysis shows that the instantaneous acyclicity constraint is sufficient to ensure acyclicity of the time-unrolled graph.
+Empirical results demonstrated strong and stable performance of \textsc{SC3D} across a range of synthetic SVAR systems, nonlinear and chaotic dynamical systems, and real-world datasets.
+It addresses the joint recovery of lagged and instantaneous causal structure while remaining competitive with existing temporal methods.
+Future work will focus on explicitly time varying causal graphs, online settings that exhibit delays and instantaneous effects simultaneously.